-Current accounts tend to offer competitive interest rates and benefits as a short-term incentive for you to sign up.
-However, once the introductory period is over your interest rate is likely to drop significantly, and the perks and benefits will of the current account will expire
+Current accounts usually offer the most competitive interest rates and benefits as short-term incentives to get you to sign up.
+Once the introductory period is over, however, your interest rate is likely to drop significantly, while the perks and benefits will expire.

-Depending on the provider, switching perks can include:
+Depending on the bank, the perks you can get from switching include:

 Are you eligible for the current account switch service?

-While the current account switch service doesn’t have a strict set of requirements, here are a couple of things you can do to make acceptance more likely:
+While the Current Account Switch Service doesn’t have a strict set of requirements, there are a couple of things you can do to make acceptance more likely:

 - Minimise the number of direct debits on your existing account